 You probably want to maximize time but often think, “Where does the time go?”
 It seems to just disappear into thin air sometimes.
 Hours fly by.
 Minutes feel more like seconds.
-Time you could otherwise invest in your family, business, hobby, community, or other activity that supports your goals is often lost.
+Time you could otherwise invest in your family, business, hobby, community or other activity that supports your goals is often lost.
 Where does it hide?
 Likely, lost time doesn’t end up in the same place as lost socks from the dryer (still unsure about that answer).
 You can actually find lost time again and maximize it to make a huge impact on achieving your goals.
 A major key to doing so is to make the most out of your downtime between appointments.
 Here’s how:

-Methods To Maximize Time Between Appointment
+Methods To Maximize Time Between Appointments

 1. Recognize Downtime